Ramacsv/PalmTreeCake/index.md

 <b>Created by ramacsv with PixelmatorPro, SuiteCase Friend</b>
 <hr style="border-top:5px solid green">

-_The CCLCO cake turned out be very good_
+_The CLCO cake turned out be very good_

 # The End